Poor healing can be caused by numerous factors, including::

-- Narrow or curved canals were not treated during the previous treatment.
+- Narrow or curved canals not treated with the original root canal.

-- Lack of seal of the crown or restorations which allows the leakage of saliva and bacteria inside the tooth.
+- Poor seal of the crown, allowing saliva and bacteria to enter the tooth.

 Other cases that indicate root canal retreatment is needed are:

 - New decay that risks exposing the filing material.

 - A loose or broken crown.

 For retreatment, the tooth must be reopened and the filling material removed so that the canals can be cleaned and the inside of the tooth examined.
 Once the canals are clean, they can be sealed with a temporary filling until your dentist creates a permanent one.